 Why do lawsuits cause such a problem with loans?
-If you haven’t recently applied for a home loan, a second, or financing for a car, you may not be aware of how times have changed.
+If you have yet to recently apply for a home loan, a second, or financing for a car, you may not be aware of how times have changed.
 Five years ago, financial forms asked, “Do you have any judgments against you?”
 That meant, “Have you been sued, lost the suit, and had a judgment levied against you?”

-Creating a legal entity separates the business from you personally, so that any legal action can only affect that entity – and not you personally!
+Creating a legal entity separates the business from you so that any legal action can only affect that entity – not you personally!

 This is by far the biggest reason to incorporate or form an LLC.
-It makes no sense to have a sole proprietorship unless you have no assets or future assets coming; in which case you shouldn’t – and wouldn’t – be in business at all.
+It makes no sense to have a sole proprietorship unless you have no assets or future assets; in this case, you shouldn’t – and wouldn’t – be in business.

-Sole Proprietors Are Risking Their Personal Credit And Capability For Future
+Sole Proprietors Are Risking Their Credit And Capability For Future Financing!

-You may already be thinking, “I don’t plan to have a sole proprietorship.
+You may think, “I don’t plan to have a sole proprietorship.
 I’m convinced that I need to form an entity.”
-But when will you take action?
-If you wait 30 days or longer, do you realize the negative impact that may have on your business?
-Although it’s not impossible for a lawsuit to pop up in that short period, a MUCH bigger (and disturbingly common) mistake lurks at this important business start-up phase.
+Could you let me know when you’ll take action?
+If you wait 30 days or longer, do you realize the negative impact on your business?
+Although a lawsuit can pop up quickly, a MUCH more significant (and disturbingly common) mistake lurks at this vital business start-up phase.

-Using your personal credit cards to finance the start-up of your business is the most widespread mistake made.
+Using your credit cards to finance the start-up of your business is the most widespread mistake.
 Added to the folly of operating as a sole proprietorship with a “Let’s see how we do first before we incorporate” mentality, it’s a recipe for disaster.
 Here’s why:

-Financing your business with your personal credit (credit cards, home equity line of credit, etc.) negatively affects your “revolving debt ratio.”
-That ratio is a major factor in your new corporation or LLC’s ability to obtain a business credit card at the start… and later, a business line of credit.
+Financing your business with your credit (credit cards, home equity line of credit, etc.) negatively affects your “revolving debt ratio.”
+That ratio is a significant factor in your new corporation or LLC’s ability to obtain a business credit card at the start… and, later, a business line of credit.

 Why is this so important?
-The #1 reason business owners fail, especially during the first six months, is lack of cash flow.
+The #1 reason business owners fail, especially during the first six months, is the need for cash flow.
 That’s when the folly of overestimating revenue and underestimating expenses rears its ugly head.
 And for most small business owners, that behavior is as predictable as the sun.

-NCP is one of the few, if not the only company, that literally “Cracked the Bank’s Code” on business lines of credit for you.
-We spent more than four months going back and forth with a major bank to figure out exactly how they make their decisions as to who does not get those valuable lines of credit, who does, and how much they get.
+NCP is one of the few, if not the only company, that literally “Cracked the Bank’s Code” on your business lines of credit.
+We spent more than four months going back and forth with a major bank to figure out exactly how they decide who does not get those valuable lines of credit, who does, and how much they get.

-Factors such as the “liquid credit score,” the risk category of your business, gross revenues, your personal credit score, derogatories, and your revolving debt are all taken into consideration.
+Factors such as the “liquid credit score,” the risk category of your business, gross revenues, personal credit score, derogatories, and revolving debt are all considered.

-Here’s the bottom line: If you’re starting your business by nearly or completely maxing out your credit cards, the bank will ignore you.
-Even with a 700 personal credit score, if your revolving debt is close to 90% maxed out, that sends the bank a very clear message that you cannot manage your personal debt.
+Here’s the bottom line: If you’re starting your business by nearly or entirely maxing out your credit cards, the bank will ignore you.
+Even with a 700 personal credit score, if your revolving debt is close to 90% maxed out, that sends the bank an obvious message that you cannot manage your debt.
 Why give you money to start a business?
-Basically, you’re on your own financially.
+You’re on your own financially.

-Don’t be misled by TV or Internet ads about “corporate credit” either.
-Usually, they refer to “trade lines of credit,” which doesn’t give you actual cash for you to use as you choose in your business.
-Now, if you’re building homes or have more than 30 employees, developing trade credit can be important — but it’s still not cash.
-You can’t use trade credit to make payroll spend on pay-per-click advertising or any of the many other strategies you need to start doing quickly to gain that all-important competitive edge.
+Don’t be misled by TV or Internet ads about “business credit,” either.
+Usually, they refer to “trade lines of credit,” which don’t give you actual cash to use as you choose in your business.
+If you’re building homes or have over 30 employees, developing trade credit can be important — but it still needs to be cash.
+You can’t use trade credit to make payroll spend on pay-per-click advertising or any other strategies you need to start doing quickly to gain that all-important competitive edge.